ef-gy/topologic/README.md

     $ git clone git://github.com/ef-gy/topologic.git

-Additionally there's a paid version available on the Mac App Store at https://itunes.apple.com/us/app/topologic/id558300160 - this version is functionally more or less identical to the F/OSS version, but it provides a proper Cocoa GUI instead of the CLI/GLUT frontends.
-This App is rather cheap, however, so if you happen to have a Mac and you do like the programme then I'd really appreciate it if you got a copy ;).
+Additionally, there's a pre-compiled version available on the Mac App Store at https://itunes.apple.com/us/app/topologic/id558300160 - this version is functionally identical to the F/OSS version, except that you don't have to compile it yourself.

 Oh, and if you're not on a Mac but you happen to have an iPod/iPhone/iPad, there's an app for those, too: https://itunes.apple.com/us/app/topologic/id737310913 - I've really tried to make good use of the touch controls on those devices, promise :).

-Since version 9, the sources for these two frontends are also available in the repository if you're fine with compiling things yourself on your Mac.
-See below for instructions on how to do that.

 Topologic is designed so that almost all of the code is template-y C++ in header files, much like libefgy.
 The API documentation for this is available